ricanontherun/grepple/README.md

 `grepple -r --ignore[.js] jquery "regex_email"`

 # Performance
-Albeit grepple lacks the power of grep (for now), ack or ag, it executes basic keyword searches in about half the time.
+Although grepple lacks the power of grep (for now), ack or ag, it executes basic keyword searches in about half the time.

 # To do
 * Better output - Trim match context, flip match order.